Blog

 If you enjoy scripture and applying it to homeschooling, you might like Finding the Faith to Homeschool High School: Weekly Reflections for Weary Parents.
 My friend Dorothy had this to say about my book, "It is as though a friend has sat down beside you to whisper needed encouragement into your tired, anxious ears.
 Having second thoughts about your calling to educate your children outside of the school context?
 Lee's beautiful weekly devotional will turn your heart back towards God and your children." — Dorothy Murphy, Home Educating Parent and Exam Tutor, United Kingdom

-Who your child hangs out with and watches day to day will influence who they become.
-Because you homeschool, you can encourage them to hang out with those who will lead and inspire them to grow into a kind, loving adult.
+Who your child hangs out with and watches everyday influences who they become.
+Because you homeschool, you can encourage them to spend time with those who will lead and inspire them to grow into a kind, loving adult.

 6 Big Problems with Standardized Tests